ianthehenry/cmd/README.md

 - `(cmd/parse spec args)` parses the provided arguments according to the spec, and returns a table of *keywords*, not symbols.
 - `(cmd/args)` returns `(dyn *args*)`, normalized according to the rules below.

-There is currently no way to produce a command-line spec except by using the DSL, so it's difficult to can't construct one dynamically.
+There is currently no way to produce a command-line spec except by using the DSL, so it's difficult to construct one dynamically.

 # Aliases